FAN’s 2020 Legislative Agenda

 Pass the Voting Rights Restoration bill for those exiting state prisons (HB 2292 Dolan/SB 6228 Kuderer).

-Pass the Corrections Education to Further Reentry Success bill (Rep. Leavitt).
+Pass the Corrections Education to Further Reentry Success bill (HB 2299 Leavitt/SB 6576 Darneille).

 Creating Housing Opportunities and Preventing Homelessness

-Increase funding for the Housing Trust Fund ($10M).
+Increase funding for the Housing Trust Fund through use of the Capital Budget ($10M).

 Increase the length of housing vouchers for those exiting prison (SB 5441 Nguyen).

-Curb landlord privilege by requiring a legitimate business reason to evict a tenant (HB 1656
+Pass the Just Cause bill to curb landlord privilege by requiring a legitimate business reason to evict a tenant (HB 2453 Macri/SB 6379 Kuderer).